-If your existing furnace is in good working condition, learn how to enhance its performance.
+If your existing furnace is in good working condition, enhance its performance.

 Regular HVAC Maintenance

 Have the furnace checked by a St. Louis HVAC company annually, if possible, before the start of winter.
 Thoroughly inspecting the furnace ensures the safety of your home and that the HVAC components are in good working condition.
-All parts, including the filtration and air distributions systems, along with the gas burners should be cleaned and fine-tuned by an HVAC technician to ensure optimal performance.
+All parts, including the filtration and air distribution systems, along with the gas burners, should be cleaned and fine-tuned by an HVAC technician to ensure optimal performance.
 Homeowners should also refer to the operating manual to check the kind of filter used in the furnace and when it should be replaced.

 Upgrade the Thermostat

-Replace a manually-adjustable thermostat with a programmable one.
+Replace a manually adjustable thermostat with a programmable one.
 Programmable thermostats ensure that the equipment only operates whenever necessary and automatically turns off when required.
 Several programmable thermostats are available in the market.
 Look for a model that is simple to install and program.
-If you already have a programmable thermostat on your furnace, check the device regularly and make sure it is programmed according to your family’s schedule.
+If you already have a programmable thermostat on your furnace, check the device regularly and ensure it is programmed according to your family’s schedule.

 Plug Any Holes

 Old HVAC systems may not have any insulation, which may cause heat loss despite having well-sealed ductwork.
 Since ductwork usually travels through crawl spaces and the attic, the heat loss will affect the comfort level in the house.
-Adding insulation in the ductwork will ensure the home is comfortable to live in and will reduce heating expenses.
+Adding insulation in the ductwork will ensure the home is comfortable and reduce heating expenses.
 Insulation for the ductwork can be achieved using wrap-on rolls, blankets, and tubes.